-As part of the 2010 Affordable Care Act (ACA), Congress established two new financial initiatives to facilitate states’ expansion of their HCBS programs, provided additional funding for several existing programs, and made other improvements.
+As part of the 2010 Affordable Care Act (ACA), Congress established new financial initiatives to facilitate states’ expansion of their HCBS programs and provided additional funding for several existing programs.

 The State Balancing Incentive Payments Program, which ran for four years (from October 1, 2011, to September 30, 2015), provided grants to qualifying states that committed to making structural changes in their Medicaid programs to improve the balance of spending between HCBS and institutional services.
-A grant increased a state’s Federal Medical Assistance Percentage (FMAP) by either 2 or 5 percentage points, depending on the state’s current allocation of Medicaid spending for HCBS.
+Grants increased states’ Federal Medical Assistance Percentage (FMAP) by either two or five percentage points, depending on a state’s current allocation of Medicaid spending for HCBS.
 Another initiative is the Community First Choice option.
-This increases a state’s FMAP by 6 percentage points if the state—without enrollment restrictions—offers statewide attendant services and supports to certain Medicaid-eligible individuals with disabilities.
+This increases a state’s FMAP by six percentage points if the state offers statewide attendant services and supports to certain Medicaid-eligible individuals with disabilities without enrollment restrictions.

 The law also strengthened the Money Follows the Person (MFP) Rebalancing Demonstration program, which encouraged states to identify people in institutions who want to return to their communities.
 When a state transitioned such people, it received an enhanced FMAP for the Medicaid-funded HCBS that people receive for their relocation’s first year to help them live in the most appropriate and preferred settings.
 The ACA extended the MFP program through September 30, 2016, and appropriated an additional $450 million for each of the five fiscal years 2012–2016.
 Any unused grant funds as of 2016 can be used until 2020.